 - Locating key sales areas

 Retailers need to use this foot traffic to their advantage and turn it into good sales considering the amount of time people spend shopping online instead of in stores.
-An accurate indoor map of the mall could reveal that foot traffic at the mall’s entrance is significantly higher than in the upper levels, where most of the stores are located.
-Indoor maps can also be used to determine how long a customer spends in a certain store at a mall, how often they visit, and a slew of other factors that might improve the shopping experience for customers.
+An accurate indoor map of the mall could reveal that foot traffic at the mall’s entrance is significantly higher than in the upper levels, where most of the stores are.
+Indoor maps can also determine how long a customer spends in a certain store at a mall, how often they visit, and a slew of other factors that might improve the shopping experience for customers.

 - Intuitive Navigation & Planning